jupyter/atom-notebook/README.md

 ### To do

+- autocomplete
+  - `atom.workspace.getActiveTextEditor()` returns `undefined` because `atom.workspace.getActivePaneItem()` returns our custom NotebookEditor class which contains one or more TextEditors, therefore autocomplete, find, and features provided by other packages don't work in cells
 - add more actions (duplicate cell, restart kernel, change cell type, etc)
-- autocomplete
-- files saved by this package are not currently loadable by `ipython notebook`
 - tell React [our rendering is pure](https://facebook.github.io/react/docs/advanced-performance.html)
 - test rendering performance with big notebooks